abshubin/Summarizer-portable/README.md

 * Download the contents (all).
 * Run the shortcut on the top level.
 * _Note: the shortcut sometimes does
-  not work; if this happens, the EXE is "Summarizer.exe" in "Summarizer
-  App > Release"._
+  not work; if this happens, the executable it is supposed to link to is "Summarizer.exe" in "Summarizer App > Release"._

 ### Contribution guidelines ###